nathaneltitane/dextop/README.md

 ### TL;DR

   - Prepare ↴
+    - Google Play Store Termux packages have been deprecated since November 2020: DO NOT INSTALL THEM!
       - Have [Termux](https://github.com/termux/termux-app/releases) APK + [Termux:X11](https://github.com/termux/termux-x11/releases) APK installed on your Android device - [Termux:API](https://github.com/termux/termux-api/releases) APK is optional but recommended.

   - Link storage ↴
     - Identify directory or any other storage location for home usage - 'cd' into directory - paste or type: